ReSearchITEng/kubeadm-playbook/README.md

 ## Prerequisites:
 - ansible min.
 2.1
-- docker: machine(s) with properly set up and working docker daemon (with http_proxy, no_proxy,etc under /etc/sysconfig/docker when proxy is required)
 - For a good experience, one should at least define a wildcard dns subdomain, to easily access the ingresses.
-The wildcard can pointed to the master (as it's quaranteed to exists)
+The wildcard can pointed to the master (as it's quaranteed to exists).
+Note: dashboard will by default use the master machine, but also try to deploy under the provided domain
+- if docker_setup is True, it will also attempt to define your docker and set it up with overlay2 storage driver (one needs CentOS 7.4+)
 - if one needs ceph(rook) persistent storage, disks or folders should be prepared and properly sized (e.g. /storage/rook)

 ## This playbook will: